Production processes

 Tiefziehen von der Folie für kleine Tiefziehteile

-Forming from plastic sheets is used for manufacturing large, voluminous parts.
+Thermoforming with plastic sheets is used in the manufacture of large, voluminous parts.

 How the forming process works